oklahomer/go-sarah/README.md

         MustBuild()

 // Configurable is a helper function that returns CommandProps built with given CommandConfig.
-// CommandConfig can be first configured manually or from YAML file, and then fed to this function.
+// CommandConfig can be first configured manually or from YAML/JSON file, and then fed to this function.
 // Returned CommandProps can be fed to Runner and when configuration file is updated,
 // Runner detects the change and re-build the Command with updated configuration struct. func Configurable(config sarah.CommandConfig) *sarah.CommandProps {